FlameHorizon/Lapis/doc/StringExt/EndsWith.md

-# EndsWith
+# StringExt.EndsWith Method

-Determines whether the end of this string instance matches a specified string.
+Determines whether the end of this string instance matches the specified string when compared using the specified comparison option.

 ```vb
 Public Function EndsWith(ByVal Str As String, ByVal Value As String, ByVal StringComparison As VbCompareMethod) As Boolean